 Low Value Public Sector Tenders

-UK government portal to help small & medium size business win low-value public sector contacts – Contracts Finder.
+This UK Government portal was set up to help small & medium size business win low-value public sector contacts – Contracts Finder.

 New public sector contract opportunities over £10k (central Government) or £25k (local Government) are published in Contracts Finder unless local rules or use of a framework allow for the market to be restricted.
 Registration is FREE!
 Like TED, you can search for live opportunities and awarded contracts.
 You can also set up FREE email alerts (after registering).